Want some entertainment + inspiration? I’ve curated some crazy, inspiring, and unbelievable stories of extreme frugality.

 According to Suelo's blog, he had to give up his cave and money-less existence in order to take care of his aging parents as of 2015.

-Extreme Frugality Story #9: Man Barters from One Red Paper Clip All the way Up to a House
+Extreme Frugality Story #9: Man Barters Paper Clip for House

 I was so inspired when I first found this guy's crazy frugal experiment (that actually worked).
 In fact, I read his book many years ago about it!